autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 CDP are maintained according to collateralization and liquidation ratios that set collateral amount and collateral value thresholds to keep a CDP in good health.
 Auton is minted and burned as CDP's pass through their lifecycle, i.e. are taken out, repaid, withdrawn, and liquidated.

-Elasticity in supply and demand for Auton is absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target.
+Elasticity in supply and demand for Auton is absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target the [Auton Currency Unit (ACU)](/glossary/#acu).

-Auton price has the [Auton Currency Unit (ACU)](/glossary/#acu) as the Stabilization Target to which it mean-reverts.
-ACU is a basket of free-floating currencies.
-An index price is computed from the basket, weighted _pro rata_ to each currency's share i.e. _quantity_ in the basket, and an index value for ACU computed.
-Use of a currency basket minimises the Auton user's exposure to an individual currency's FX exchange risk.

 ## ASM identifiers and accounts